irene-glez/tweets-analysis-NLP/README.md

 Python 🐍 · Sqlite3 🔍 · Pandas 🐼 · SciKitLearn 🥼 · NLTK 📖 · Regex 💬 · WordCloud 🌥 · TextBlob 🆎 · Flask 🦏 · Postman 🐱‍🏍 ·  Pythonanywhere

-I hope you enjoy my work as I have while doing it!

 --------------------------------------------------------------------------------------------------------------------------------------------------

 ### Use case
-The client @TheBridge_Tech wants to develop a social media monitoring to measure the impact of the brand during the lapse of a bootcamp, in order to design commercial actions.
-NLP, MLOps
+The client @TheBridge_Tech wants to develop a social media monitoring to measure the impact of the brand during the lapse of a Bootcamp, in order to design commercial actions.

 ### I've perform the following tasks: